skolobov/dotfiles/README.md

 * [FreeBSD][]
 * [Ubuntu][]

-My primary machine is currently a MacBook Pro running macOS 10.15 Catalina.
+My primary machine is currently a MacBook Pro running macOS Monterey.

 ## Components

 These configuration files are for the following systems:

-* [Fish][] shell
+* [Zsh][] shell
 * [Neovim][] editor
 * [Git][] DVCS